sudo-kaneki/Agentic-SDK/docs/GETTING_STARTED.md

 3. **Use Skills**: Group related tools into skills for better organization
 4. **Monitor Performance**: Use `@monitor` decorator for important functions
 5. **Handle Errors**: Wrap AI calls in try/catch blocks during development
+6. **Enable Observability**: Use the unified observability system for production applications

 ### 🆘 Troubleshooting